Roasted Free-Range Turkey with Pear and Chestnut Stuffing

 - 1 tablespoon salt

 Heat oven to 375 degrees.
-Make stuffing: In a large skillet, melt 4 tablespoons butter over medium heat.
+To make the stuffing, in a large skillet, melt 4 tablespoons butter over medium heat.
 Add celery and onions; cook, stirring, until translucent, about 10 minutes.
 Stir in 2 tablespoons thyme, and sage, parsley, chestnuts, and bread.
 Add stock, 1/2 cup at a time, until bread becomes moist.
 Stir in pears; remove from heat.

 Place remaining 1 stick butter, remaining 2 tablespoons thyme, and 1 teaspoon salt in food processor.
 Pulse until well combined; set aside.